dbgrande/GrandeModular/README.md

 - Channels are added to the output from the top input down.

-- If the total number of inputs exceeds 16, the output is clamped to 16 channels, and a red warning light turns on.
+- If the total number of input channels exceeds 16, the output is clamped to 16 channels, and a red warning light turns on.

 - Note that unlike my **MergeSplit4,** skipped Merge inputs don't add any channels to the output, but the corresponding Resplit outputs will also need to be skipped.